delaneyj/datastar/backends/go/site/static/md/reference/plugins_visibility.md

 #### Modifiers

-- `.duration` - Duration for the show animation
+- `.duration`* - Duration for the show animation
   - `_1000ms` - Duration for 1000ms

+*default is 300ms if duration value not provided

 ### Intersects